 - Sun exposure, which prompts your body to produce more melanin, the pigment that gives skin its color

-- Thinning skin and loss of fat and collagen — common as you age — can make the reddish-blue blood vessels under your eyes more obvious
+- Thinning skin and loss of fat and collagen that comes with aging, which can make the reddish-blue blood vessels under your eyes more obvious

 Causes shown here are commonly associated with this symptom.
 Work with your doctor or other health care professional for an accurate diagnosis.